voloko/uki/docs/core/utils.markdown

 ### utils.applyCompat

-Extends Array prototype with ECMAScript function if they are not provided by the browser.
-Be very cautions.
-This can not be reverted.
-And this can break (though quite unprobable) other's people code.
+Extends the Array prototype with ECMAScript 5 methods if they are not provided by the browser.
+Be very cautious, this can not be reverted.
+It can also break other peoples' code.
 Functions are `indexOf`, `lastIndexOf`, `forEach`, `map`, `filter`, `reduce`.